Grendel61/ros-visualization/README.md

-# Containerized ROS Visualization environment
+# Containerized ROS Visualization and Development environment

-This repository builds an Ubuntu environment capabable of visualizing Robot Operating System (ROS) worlds.
+This repository builds an Ubuntu environment for developing and visualizing Robot Operating System (ROS) worlds.

 ## Current Build:
 * Ubuntu 18.04